Cutting order for whole lamb

 New to the process?
 Check out Frequently Asked Questions Concerning Cutting Orders

-Do you have enough freezer space for a whole (~45-55 lb of lamb)?
-SAVE (~15%) by ordering a whole – and choose your preferred chop thickness/ boned/boneless status of cuts!
+Do you have enough freezer space for a whole lamb (~45-55 lb)?
+SAVE (~15%) by ordering a whole lamb – and choose your preferred chop thickness/ boned/boneless status of cuts!

 We pride ourselves on 100% grassfed lambs.
 Our lambs are NEVER fed hormones or antibiotics (for purposes of promoting growth).
+(In fact, that practice is no longer legal in the United States, which is why you’ll see that claim made everywhere).
 Unlike the case with supermarket lambs, or even many lambs raised locally, our lambs are “100% grassfed”, which means that our lambs are not fattened on grain – not from weaning to the day they’re processed.
 Not only is this better for the environment – it also produces meat that is healthier to consume (lower in fat and calories, higher in omega-3 fatty acids, and higher in conjugated linoleic acids).
 These benefits disappear when animals are “finished” on grain (as is common practice on other farms).
 More information about the health benefits of consuming meat from 100% grassfed animals is available here.

 A whole lamb (~95-120 lb live weight) represents ~45-60 lb hanging weight (= meat + bones).
-You get to specify how your lamb will be cut: do you prefer rack of lamb, or chops?
+You get to specify how your lamb will be cut: do you prefer loin roasts, or chops?
 Whole leg for roasting, or butterflied leg of lamb for grilling?
 Shoulders for roasting, grilling, making your own sausage, or stew – or do you like LOTS of ground lamb?
 Do you want bones for soup stock?
+It’s all up to you when you order a whole or a half lamb!
+What cuts should you expect?
+This image shows some of your options.

 Here’s how the process works: